 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-picture book that was published by G.P.
+picture book in Hardcover edition that was published by G.P.
 Putnam's Books for Young Readers on September 14, 2014 and has 40 pages.

 Explore it on Goodreads or Amazon.

 A standalone story that is inspired by Misty Copeland’s own rise as a ballerina.